jmont-dev/ollama-hpp/README.md

 ## Full API

 The test cases do a good job of providing discrete examples for each of the API features supported.
-I recommend reviewing these first to understand what the library and Ollama API provide.
+I recommend reviewing these first in `test/test.cpp` to understand what the library and Ollama API provide.

 ### Static Singleton vs Instances
 ollama-hpp provides a static singleton by default which allows you to make immediate calls to a server using intelligent defaults.